COMMUNITY COLLEGE PERSONNEL POLICIES

 (e) Procedures for providing individual, written notice of reasonable assurance of continued employment to all employees who are to perform services in the same or a similar capacity during a subsequent academic year or term or in the period immediately following a recess period.
 Such notice shall be given by May 30 of each year for employees employed as of that date and as of the date of hire for employees employed subsequent to May 30.
 Pursuant to ORS 341.547, faculty members on annual or indefinite tenure, classified staff members on regular status and management service employees are considered to have been given notice for the purposes of this section;

 (f) A statement regarding academic freedom and responsibility;

 (g) Procedures for staff development for full-time and part-time instructors;

 (h) Procedures for staff evaluation;

 (l) Methods of policy development and review.

-(2) Personnel policies adopted by community college boards shall be filed with the Commissioner within one year following establishment of the community college district.
+(2) Personnel policies adopted by community college boards shall be filed with the Director within one year following establishment of the community college district.
 Thereafter, each college shall file annually, between December 1 and January 1, either any policy revisions made or a statement that policies currently on file are being continued.
-In the event the governing board of the community college fails to enact the personnel policies as required by subsection (1) of this rule, the Commissioner may withhold the next scheduled Community College Support Fund payment until such personnel policies are enacted and submitted to the Department.
+In the event the governing board of the community college fails to enact the personnel policies as required by subsection (1) of this rule, the Director may withhold the next scheduled Community College Support Fund payment until such personnel policies are enacted and submitted to the Office.